 Photo: Gerd Eichmann | Wikimedia Commons

 A machine may be capable of flying to Everest, or landing above it.
 But its pilot must be, too.
 The human body is not built for high altitude.
-Above 10,000 feet, hypoxia—the lack of oxygen—sets in, impairing judgment, reflexes, and decision-making.
+Above 10,000 feet, hypoxia, a medical condition onset by the lack of oxygen, sets in.
+This can impair judgment, reflexes, and decision-making.
 At extreme altitudes, pilots require supplemental oxygen, pressurized cabins, or both.
 Pilots who fly even fixed-wing aircraft to STOL operations prepare physically for their journeys.
+Nepali pilot Captain Sanjib Kunwar, who flies to Lukla on a regular basis with Sita Air maintains that his physical fitness is of paramount importance for his duties to and from the most dangerous airport in the world- Lukla.

 Photo: Mosbatho|Wikimedia commons